ZachariahSWS/ZachariahSWS.github.io/essays/ai-sez.md

 On November 19th, 2024 the US-China Economic and Security Review Commission released its yearly report which called for "Congress \[to\] establish and fund a Manhattan Project-like program dedicated to racing to and acquiring an Artificial General Intelligence (AGI) capability".
 In the spirit of that recommendation, here's a bill to expand datacenter and relevant manufacturing facilties through the create of AI special economic zones.

 Disclaimer: AI Alignment is important and rushing ahead willy nilly is not optimal.
-I just like writing bills let america do things without falling into its vetocracy.
+I just like writing bills that let america do things without falling into its vetocracy.

 <hr>